 New Product Lines in Product Search

-- Whether a product as an association with a brand
+- Gets associated with a brand

-- Whether a product is in a specific product line
+- Is in a specific product line

 Under the new Google patent is a process aimed at determining product lines from product search queries: